 Big Green sign at the turn onto our road

-Follow the asphalt road up the hill for 1.0 mile, proceeding over the potholes and a " right, left” S-curve which is the tiny village of Hacienda La Labor, to the top of the hill.
+The Road from the Highway to RDP Follow the asphalt road up the hill for 1.0 mile, proceeding over the potholes and a " right, left” S-curve through the tiny village of Hacienda La Labor, and continue to the top of the hill.

 Look for a BIG stone wall on right, covered with bougainvilleas – there are entrance gates at the south end and north end.
 The south (first) gate is for the Hacienda Alta subdivision; the north (second) gate, says Rancho del Paso on top of the gate and has an intercom to the stables and owners' house.